 One of the key questions in our market, where “Aging-in-Place” is a consideration, is whether we should introduce elements of Universal Design which emphasizes roomier floor plans with wider doorways, taller toilets and curbless showers.
 Cabinets of the Desert can provide cabinetry that will work with Universal Design principles.

 Once the function of the bathroom is settled, its elements will be formed in accordance with established design principles.
-Please see the links at the bottom of this page.

 Applying Design Principles to a Bathroom